 Man charged in hit-and-run

 Dec.
-5—TRAVERSE CITY — A man suspected of hitting a woman with an SUV and driving away from the scene has been found, arrested and charged, the Grand Traverse County Sheriff's Office reported.
+6—TRAVERSE CITY — A man suspected of hitting a woman with an SUV and driving away from the scene has been found, arrested and charged, the Grand Traverse County Sheriff's Office reported.

 Timothy Lyon, 47, of Long Lake Township, was arraigned on several charges in 86th District Court on Monday in connection with the Friday evening hit-and-run of a 23-year-old woman who was later found in a ditch, according to law enforcement reports.